osu-cass/whats-fresh-api/docs/source/usage/usage.rst

 1. Determine what Preparations are available for this Product (smoked, dried, fresh, etc).
 2. Create the Preparation objects if they don't already exist.
-3. You can directly create the requires preparation within the product form itself.
+3. You can directly create the required preparation within the product form itself.
 4. If there is an Image for this Product, create an Image object (be sure to give the image a unique and descriptive name).
 5. If this Product has a Story, make sure that Story exists (for instance, the Salmon story will probably be shared by all varieties of Salmon).
 6. Create the Product object, selecting the correct Story and Image, and add each applicable preparation.